Loading...

 Illustrated chapter books have frequent illustrations throughout the text.

-The illustrations can support meaning in the words or create their own.
+The illustrations can support meaning in the words, or create their own.

-Illustrated chapter books can be in a range of different genres, including adventure, animal fiction, realistic, mystery and fantasy.
+Illustrated chapter books can be in a range of different genres including adventure, animal fiction, realistic, mystery, and fantasy.

-I wonder which is your favourite genre.
+I wonder which is your favorite genre.

 Illustrated chapter books are accessible.